 So grab a pen and paper, and let’s get started!

 1) Write a one-paragraph biography of your life so far.
 This can include a variety of past tenses to describe habitual and one-time actions, as well as tenses to describe events that happened before or after another event.
 You can also practice using sequencing and transition words such as primero, después, and entonces.

 2) Describe your family.
 Not only will you be using family-related vocabulary, you’ll also get practice describing age and occupation.

 3) Create a written sketch of your best friend.
-Detail why you like him or her, and also make use of physical and personality descriptors (alto, rubio, amable, cómico).
+This Spanish essay idea encourages you to detail why you like him or her, and also make use of physical and personality descriptors (alto, rubio, amable, cómico).
 You can also explain how you met using the reciprocal verb conocerse.

 6) Write an ad for something (a roommate, an item for sale, etc.).
 This will help you practice describing cost and specific details (for example, size or shape), as well as expressing requirements and commands in a polite way.

 7) Write an opinion piece in which you express your subjective opinions, wishes, and feelings about a controversial issue.
 This will allow you to practice using the subjunctive mood (when necessary).